Total tour distance: 300 miles

 Distance: 65 km /40,3 miles

-In the morning you leave Passignano to head for Porto, a charming village between the lakes of Montepulciano and Chiusi.
+In the morning, you leave Passignano to head for Castiglione del Lago, a charming village between the lakes of Montepulciano and Chiusi.
 Your journey through Tuscany begins here, in the farmlands of the Val di Chiana, with the fragrance of its orchards.

 Your route, in fact, crosses a number of 'food trails' - cheese, fruit, olive oil, wine and Chianina beef - adding flavour to the list of attractions alongside history, art, human resourcefulness and water.
 You pedal along the Sentiero della Bonifica ('the path of the reclaimed land') created after the completion of the Master Canal of the Chiana area, formed over millennia of drainage and land reclaiming projects which were initiated by none other than the illustrious Leonardo da Vinci himself.